 Wheeler was the childhood homeopath of historian A. J. P. Taylor.

-Wheeler was physician and Honyman-Gillespie Lecturer in Materia Medica at the London Homeopathic Hospital where he was a colleague of Edward Bach, James Compton Burnett, John Henry Clarke, Robert Thomas Cooper, John James Drysdale, Robert Ellis Dudgeon, Washington Epps, John Paterson, Percival George Quinton, Thomas Skinner, and many others.
+Wheeler was physician and Honyman-Gillespie Lecturer in Materia Medica at the London Homeopathic Hospital where he was a colleague of Edward Bach, James Compton Burnett, John Henry Clarke, Robert Thomas Cooper, John James Drysdale, Robert Ellis Dudgeon, Washington Epps, James Douglas Kenyon, John Paterson, Percival George Quinton, Charles Thomas Knox Shaw, Thomas Skinner, and many others.

-Charles Wheeler was born in Adelaide, South Australia in August 1868.
-When his father decided to return the family to Britain in the early 1880s, Wheeler commenced medical education in London, where he obtained his B.Sc. in 1889 and his M.D. in 1893.
+C. E. Wheeler was born in Adelaide, South Australia in August 1868.
+After his father decided to return the family to Britain in the early 1880s, Wheeler commenced his medical education in London.
+There he obtained his B.Sc. in 1889, and his M.D. in 1893.

-Wheeler specialized in diseases of the chest and worked for a period at the Nordrach Sanatorium in the German Black Forest region.
-He took up a resident position at the London Homeopathic Hospital and, while running a successful private practice, he remained affiliated with the hospital for the rest of his life.
+Wheeler specialized in diseases of the chest and worked for a period as Physician at the Sanatorium in Nordrach-on-Mendip, Somerset.
+He took up a resident position at the London Homeopathic Hospital and, whilst running a successful private practice, he remained affiliated with the Hospital for the rest of his life.

 In June, 1895, Wheeler married the actress and lecturer Ethel Mary Drew Arundel (1868 – 1950).
 They lived at The Thatched Cottage, Farleigh Common, Warlingham, Surrey.

-In 1906 Wheeler was appointed assistant physician to the London Homeopathic Hospital, and full physician in 1914, a position he held till he retired in 1928 as consulting physician.
+In 1906, C. E. Wheeler was appointed assistant physician to the London Homeopathic Hospital, and became full physician in 1914, a position he held until he retired in 1928 as consulting physician.

 Wheeler was an “acquaintance of Edward Bach, a friendship which began in the early twenties.”
 Later Wheeler says, “we had rooms in the same house and saw a great deal of one another.”
 Wheeler found Bach to be “free from any taint of self-seeking…single minded in altruism…[and] courageous in asserting what he felt to be the truth.”